Sam-Belliveau/ece-4760-final-project/5-results.md

 One of the most compelling aspects of our system is the ability to make repeated noises from different locations.
 By moving around, the user intuitively can watch the system plot their new location.

-An assumption our triangulation makes is that the noise is coming from roughly 1 meter above the microphone.
+An assumption our triangulation makes is that the noise is coming from roughly 1.5 meters above the microphone.
 This means the best performance is achieved by placing the board on the floor.

 This is not an obvious thing, but does not significantly affect the triangulation and the effect the user sees.
 To set up the system with a new Pico, one would simply flash the code and place the Pico on the breadboard.
 This greatly simplifies setup, as there is nothing that needs to be inputted from a host computer to setup the Pico.